Maurice189/eye-slitscan/README.md

 # Description
 A visual analytics tool especially suitable for analyzing eye tracking data generated from dynamic stimuli.
+Gaze data of multiple viewers can be visualized and compared using the so called (gaze-guided) slit-scan technique.
+In the slit scan technique, individual strips of a visual stimulus are cut out and joined together along a timeline.
+The result is a compact and easily interpretable representation of the gaze behavior of a person.
+For more information about this technique, we refer to this publication:

+Kurzhals, Kuno, and Daniel Weiskopf.
+"Visualizing eye tracking data with gaze-guided slit-scans."
+Eye Tracking and Visualization (ETVIS), IEEE Second Workshop on.
+IEEE, 2016.

+# Key Features

+* Visualization of gaze data based on the **(gaze-guided) slit-scan technique** and **gaze-replay**.
+* Comparing gaze data with **similarity measures**.
+* **Data-mining methods** and **auxiliary visual components** for better interpretation of similarity values.
+* Comparing results of clustering based on **dendrogram similarity**.

 # License
 eye-slitscan is released under the MIT-License